lilianweng/lil-log/_posts/2020-10-29-open-domain-question-answering.md

 <!--more-->

-A model that can answer any question with regard to factual knowledge can lead to many useful and practical applications, such as working as a chatbot or an AI assistant.
+A model that can answer any question with regard to factual knowledge can lead to many useful and practical applications, such as working as a chatbot or an AI assistant🤖.
 In this post, we will review several common approaches for building such an open-domain question answering system.

 Disclaimers given so many papers in the wild:
 - Assume we have access to a powerful pretrained [language model]({{ site.baseurl }}{% post_url 2019-01-31-generalized-language-models %}).
 - We do not cover how to use structured knowledge base (e.g. Freebase, WikiData) here.
 - We only focus on a single-turn QA instead of a multi-turn conversation style QA.
 - We mostly focus on QA models that contain neural networks, specially Transformer-based language models.
-- I admit that I missed a lot of papers with architectures designed specifically for QA tasks between 2017-2019 😞
+- I admit that I missed a lot of papers with architectures designed specifically for QA tasks between 2017-2019😔

 {: class="table-of-content"}